mayaanne/foundations/week-1/command-line-primer.md

 Mac, Windows and Linux each come with an inbuilt command line tool, however during prep you installed an alternative (iTerm2 or Babun).

 You can use either the inbuilt tool or the recommended tool during this exploration.
 The commands and inputs are interchangeable, with only a few occassional variations for Windows.
-So, if you're following online tutorials, just switch out "bubun" when the tutorial says "powershell".
+So, if you're following online tutorials, just switch out "babun" when the tutorial says "powershell".

 Operating System | Inbuilt tool | Recommended tool |
 ------------|----------|
 Mac | terminal | iTerm2
-Windows | cmd and/or powershell | babun
+Windows | cmd and/or powershell | babun/gitbash
 Linux | gnome | gnome |